 Mariel Bitanga, Founder of Simply Finance

-For several years now, she has been helping her clients with their money and finances.
+For several years now, she has been helping clients with their money and finances.
 “I learn their money stories, their current situation, their money beliefs, and what they want to achieve.
 From this information, I help create a plan for them, complete with actionable steps,” Mariel said.

 Like how a fitness coach or nutritionist creates a meal plan, Mariel creates a budgeting or investing plan for her clients that will help them achieve their financial goals.